fledit-sh/glacium-repo/docs/quick_start.rst

 ``global_config.yaml`` is written automatically.
 If you change ``case.yaml`` later you can run ``glacium update`` to rebuild the configuration.
-When multishot jobs run, template files for each shot index are created automatically before launching the solver. ``ICE_GUI_TOTAL_TIME`` defines the icing duration for cycles after the fixed ``10``‑second first shot.
+When multishot jobs run, template files for each shot index are created automatically before launching the solver.
+The overall icing duration is calculated by summing all values in ``CASE_MULTISHOT``—using the example above results in a 30‑second icing run.
-Individual timings are no longer needed unless overriding that initial shot.

 Case sweep
 ~~~~~~~~~~